przemastro/cv/README.md

 ###
 > My first project for Rolls Royce via Impaq.
 I worked as a QA, Product Owner and Team Lead having chance to coordinade several developers and testers.
 It was nice experience but I prefer more creative work.
 It was .Net Azure project for Aircraft Engines diagnostic.
 I had also chance to repalce for few weeks BI developer and working with Tableau:
-- Technology stack: C#, Nunit, SQL Server, Nuget, Azure
+- Technology Stack: C#, Nunit, SQL Server, Nuget, Azure

 > In my spare time I learned a bit of Android Programming and created my first android app:
-- Technology stack: Java, Maven
+- Technology Stack: Java, Maven
 - App: https://github.com/przemastro/super-memo-polaco

 </details>